 Mamah.
 He understands

 Soon enough, Mamah has left her children and her husband and fled to Europe with Frank.
 She’s sort of pursuing her own intellectual interests, but mostly she’s working for Frank.
-And here is where the novel falls apart into little tiny pieces Before it gets chopped into even tinier bits and set on fire.
+And here is where the novel falls apart into little tiny pieces Before it gets chopped into even tinier bits and set on fire. for me.

 There is a VERY big difference between the personal agency each and every human being enjoys (or should) as natural right, and the self-indulgent and adolescent right to ‘freedom of personality’ that Mamah (of the novel) asserts.
 Mamah was doing quite well for herself before her marriage: she was self-supporting and had time money and education for intellectual pursuits that granted her a freedom that 99.999999% of women of her age would never dare to dream of.
 She wanted children, though, and married the first and only sap to fall in love with her.
 Edwin (of the novel), was in love her, which made Mamah Borthwick Cheney (of the novel) the closest thing that a woman of her age could dream of : an educated woman with the means for child-rearing AND intellectual pursuits with a husband who married her not for political or social expediency but because he loved her.